Thursday, June 11, 2026

 in Women's News

-Names of 30 Women Detained in Vakilabad Prison in Mashhad Made Public
+The Identities of 30 Women Detained in Vakilabad Prison Established

-Amid the continuing wave of arbitrary arrests carried out by the Iranian regime, families of those killed during the nationwide protests of January 2026, along with women Protesters in recent protests across cities in Razavi Khorasan Province, including Mashhad and Sabzevar, have been detained and imprisoned by security forces.
+Amid the continuing wave of arbitrary arrests carried out by the Iranian regime, families of those killed during the nationwide protests of January 2026, along with women protesters who participated in the protests across cities in Razavi Khorasan Province, including Mashhad and Sabzevar, have been detained and imprisoned by security forces.

-The intensifying crackdown on protesters and justice-seeking families is widely viewed as a sign of the authorities’ growing concern over the possible resurgence of anti-government demonstrations and the reemergence of organized public dissent.
+The intensifying crackdown on protesters and justice-seeking families is a sign of the authorities’ growing concern over the possible resurgence of anti-government demonstrations and the reemergence of organized public dissent.

 Arrest of Abolfazl Paydar’s Family Members in Sabzevar